ajwills72/catlearn/README.md

 !!!
 DISCLAIMER

-This is a developmental branch intended to implement Gluck and Bowers's adaptive network extension of the LMS rule (Rescorla & Wagner).
-Instead of modifying the current Rescorla&Wagner implementation, which would involve some fairly significant changes to the way the function is currently programmed, I decided to implement the Gluck and Bower adaptive LMS network model.
+This is a developmental branch intended to implement Gluck and Bowers's adaptive network extension of the LMS rule (Rescorla & Wagner, RW).
+Instead of modifying the current RW implementation to deal with multiple outcomes, which would involve some fairly significant changes to the way the function is currently programmed, I decided to implement the Gluck and Bower adaptive LMS network model.
+Modifying the current RW would essentially turn it into a connectionist network, not unlike Gluck and Bowers LMS network.
+It would also involve the same specifications and matrix operations, as already done by Gluck and Bower.

 # catlearn
 Formal Psychological Models of Categorization and Learning